-Body Dysmorphic Disorder (BDD) is a psychological disorder that involves an intense preoccupation with a particular aspect(s) of physical appearance in a normal appearing person.
+Body Dysmorphic Disorder (BDD) is part of the “Obsessive Compulsive Related Disorders” according to the Diagnostic and Statistical Manual for Mental Disorders-Fifth Edition (DSM-5).
+BDD is characterized by an intense preoccupation with a particular aspect(s) of physical appearance in a normal appearing person.
 Although individuals can become preoccupied with any aspect of their appearance, concern with facial features is the most common.
 Patients may complain, for example, that their nose is too large nose, their hairline is receding, or they have facial blemishes.

 Individuals with BDD often feel a sense of shame or embarrassment about their concerns or worry that others will perceive their behavior as vain.
 As a result, they often do not reveal their distress and symptoms to others.
 With the right questions, BDD can be relatively clear to identify.

-Many individuals with BDD have a strong belief that their appearance is flawed in some way rather than the concern being due to a psychological disorder.
-As a result, family and friends are usually unable to convince the individual that their appearance is within normal limits.
-Often the belief is so strong that it can be classified as an “overvalued idea.”
-The term “overvalued idea” means that a person's condition in their belief is strong and does not easily change with evidence that contradicts it.
+Many individuals with BDD have a strong belief that their appearance is flawed rather than the concern being a result of a psychological disorder.
+Often the belief is so strong that it is called an “overvalued idea," meaning that the belief does not easily change with evidence that contradicts it.
 Professionals at our Institute have developed an interview based questionnaire (“The Overvalued Ideas Scale”) to evaluate the strength of the belief.
 High OVI can alter the treatment plan, requiring a slower pace, more cognitive therapy, and motivational interviewing techniques before behavioral therapy (exposure and response prevention) can be successfully implemented.

-BDD is often accompanied by other psychiatric conditions, such as depression, social phobia, or other anxiety disorders.
+BDD is often accompanied by other psychiatric conditions, such as depression and social anxiety.

 What is Excoriation (Skin-Picking) Disorder?

 Excoriation disorder is characterized by recurrent skin picking resulting in mild to severe damage to the skin.
-It is part of the “Obsessive Compulsive Related Disorders” according to the Diagnostic and Statistical Manual for Mental Disorders-Fifth Edition (DSM-%).
-Skin picking is one of the “Body Focused Repetitive Behaviors (BFRBs), along with hair pulling, nail biting, skin biting).
+It is part of the “Obsessive Compulsive Related Disorders” according to the Diagnostic and Statistical Manual for Mental Disorders-Fifth Edition (DSM-5).
+Skin picking is one of the “Body Focused Repetitive Behaviors (BFRBs), along with hair pulling, nail biting, skin biting.
 A large majority of people engage in occasional picking of skin such as cuticles, dry skin, mosquito bites, or a pimple that doesn’t seem to go away.
 Skin picking, when it turns into a recurrent interfering psychological illness, causes distress, interference in life, and difficulty stopping despite repeated attempts to do so.
 Distress may be characterized as a feeling of loss of control, embarrassment or shame.
 Skin picking may be triggered by many different beliefs and feelings.
-It is commonly triggered by feelings of anxiety, boredom or an increased sense of tension.
 Skin picking may lead to gratification, pleasure, or a sense of relief when the skin area has been picked.
 Some individuals who pick seek to remove or improve perceived or real imperfections in their skin.
 When the main focus of skin picking is to improve physical appearance accompanied by a significant distress about one’s looks, then a diagnosis of Body Dysmorphic Disorder may be considered instead.

 What are common symptoms of Excoriation (Skin-Picking) Disorder?